ServerlessMage/aI-rules/react/react.md

 ---
-description: Guidelines for writing modern React components and applications.
+description: General guidelines for writing modern React components and applications.
 globs: ["*.js", "*.jsx", "*.ts", "*.tsx"]
-alwaysApply: false
+alwaysApply: true
 ---

-# React Development Best Practices
+This file provides general React guidelines.
+For specific patterns and detailed examples, see the individual standard files in this directory.

+## Quick Reference

-## Components
+### Components
-- Prefer Functional Components with Hooks over Class Components.
+- Use functional components with hooks
-- Use PascalCase for component names (`MyComponent`).
+- PascalCase for component names
-- Keep components small and focused (Single Responsibility Principle).
+- Keep components small and focused
-- Use explicit `import React from 'react';` at the top (though not strictly needed with newer JSX transforms, it's good practice for clarity).
-- Define `propTypes` (if using JavaScript) or TypeScript interfaces for props.
+- Use TypeScript interfaces for props
-- Use destructuring for props: `function MyComponent({ name, count }) { ... }`

-## State Management
+### State Management
-- Use `useState` for simple component-local state.
+- `useState` for simple local state
-- Use `useReducer` for more complex state logic or when state transitions depend on previous state.
+- `useReducer` for complex state logic
-- Lift state up to the nearest common ancestor when multiple components need access to the same state.
-- For global or shared state, consider Context API (`useContext`) for moderate complexity or dedicated state management libraries (Redux, Zustand, Jotai) for larger applications.
+- Context API for moderate shared state

-## Hooks
-- Only call Hooks at the top level of functional components or other custom Hooks.
-- Don't call Hooks inside loops, conditions, or nested functions.
-- Follow the Rules of Hooks.
-Use ESLint plugins (`eslint-plugin-react-hooks`) to enforce them.
-- Use `useEffect` for side effects (data fetching, subscriptions, manual DOM manipulations).
-Include a dependency array to control when the effect runs.
-- Use `useCallback` and `useMemo` to memoize functions and values respectively, optimizing performance where necessary (often related to `React.memo` or heavy computations).

-## Keys
-- Provide stable and unique `key` props when rendering lists of elements (`<li key={item.id}>`).
-Avoid using array indices as keys if the list order can change or items can be inserted/deleted.

-## File Structure
-- Organize files by feature or route (e.g., `/features/Auth`, `/components/common`).
-- Colocate components, styles, tests, and hooks related to a specific feature.

-## Styling
-- Choose a consistent styling approach: CSS Modules, Styled Components, Emotion, Tailwind CSS, plain CSS/SASS.
-- Avoid inline styles for anything beyond simple dynamic adjustments.
+- External libraries for complex global state

-## Performance
+### Performance
-- Use `React.memo` to memoize components and prevent unnecessary re-renders.
+- Use `React.memo` for expensive components
-- Analyze performance with React DevTools Profiler.
+- `useCallback` and `useMemo` for optimization
-- Consider code splitting (e.g., `React.lazy` and `Suspense`) to reduce initial bundle size.
+- Code splitting with `React.lazy`

-## Accessibility (a11y)
+### Accessibility
-- Use semantic HTML elements (`<button>`, `<nav>`, `<main>`).
+- Semantic HTML elements
-- Ensure proper ARIA attributes are used when necessary.
+- Proper ARIA attributes
-- Test with keyboard navigation and screen readers.
+- Keyboard navigation support

+For detailed examples and specific patterns, refer to the individual standard files in this directory.